JuyeonYu/readit/docs/TASKS.md

   MVP is complete when:
 - A link is created
 - The message is read once
-- An email notification is delivered
+- An email notification is deliveredt